sasjs/angular-seed-app/README.md

 ## Backend Services

-Creating services in SAS 9 or Viya can be done entirely in SAS Studio using the code below.
+Creating services in SAS 9, Viya or SASjs Server can be done entirely in SAS Studio using the code below.

 ```
 %let appLoc=/Public/app/angular;  /* Metadata or Viya root folder */